Linear optics and photodetection achieve near-optimal unambiguous coherent state discrimination: Examples

 In general, we may consider $M$-PSK codes with $M$ states over a single mode:

 for $j=0,\dots, M-1$.
 Note that for $M \geq 3$ the code has multiple degeneracies.
 This means that it can be discriminated only using multiple detection events.
 For example, the 3PSK ($M=3$) ensemble of coherent states can be discriminated by exploiting double detection events.
-For this, we make use of two auxiliary vacuum modes and construct linear receivers according the strategy described in Section~\ref{sec:2events}.
-The best performing linear receiver saturates optimisation~\eqref{opt2} and is shown in Fig.~\ref{fig:3PSK_doubledetection} along with the global bound.
-Notice again that we recover the quadratic dependency of $P_0$ with small $|\alpha|^2$ as predicted by Eq.~(\ref{P0-double}).
-For USD of 3PSK it is easy to find the analytical expression for the optimized probability of the inconclusive event for linear receivers
+For this, we make use of two auxiliary vacuum modes and construct linear receivers according to the strategy described in Section~\ref{sec:2events}.
+The best linear receiver saturates optimization~\eqref{opt2} and its performance is shown in Fig.~\ref{fig:3PSK_doubledetection} along with the global bound.
+Note that we recover the quadratic law of $P_0$ for small $|\alpha|^2$ as predicted by Eq.~(\ref{P0-double}).
+For USD of 3PSK, it is easy to find the analytical expression for the optimized probability of the inconclusive event for linear receivers